rojanjn/python-practices/small-projects/hangsman/README.md

 ## Work in Progress
 - **Multi-menu system**:
-  Players will be able to choose a category (Animals, Movies, Programming, etc.) before the game starts.
+  Players will be able to choose a category before the game starts.
 - **Improved ASCII art**:

 ---